aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/tower-integration.md

 ### Provision virtual-environment

-Before running playbook in a virtual-env, we have to install required libraries:
+Before running playbook in a virtual-env, we have to install the required libraries:

 ```shell
 tom@kube-tool:~$ docker exec -it awx_task bash